Gravitational wave standard sirens from GWTC-3 combined with DESI DR2 and DESY5: A late-universe probe of the Hubble constant and dark energy: Methodology and data

 In this work, we perform MCMC sampling using the Bayesian inference library \texttt{Bilby} \citep{Ashton:2018jfp}, with the \texttt{emcee} sampler \citep{Foreman-Mackey:2012any}.
 The likelihood function for cosmological parameter inference is the combination of various data likelihoods.
 For instance, when combining GW standard siren data, BAO data, and SNe Ia data, the logogram of the total likelihood can be expressed as

 where $\mathcal{L}_{\mathrm{GW}}$, $\mathcal{L}_{\mathrm{BAO}}$, and $\mathcal{L}_{\mathrm{SNe}}$ denote the likelihood functions for the GW standard sirens, BAO, and SNe Ia data, respectively.

-When using the GW standard siren data, we jointly constrain the population model parameters of the GW sources together with the cosmological parameters.
+When using the GW standard siren data, we jointly constrain the mass-distribution model parameters of BBH events, the redshift-distribution model parameters of all GW events, and the cosmological parameters.
+The prior ranges of population models are the same as Table~7 of Ref.~\cite{LIGOScientific:2021aug}.
 We adopt the population model that is most favored by the GWTC-3 GW data \cite{LIGOScientific:2020kqk, LIGOScientific:2021aug}, the Power Law + Peak model, to describe the mass distribution of BBHs.
-The mass distribution of primary black holes in NSBHs is the same as that of BBHs, and the mass distribution of neutron stars in both NSBHs and BNSs is assumed to be uniform between 1 and 3 $M_{\odot}$.
+The mass distribution of primary black holes in NSBHs is the same as that of BBHs.
+We fix the mass distribution model parameters of BNS events and the neutron star part of NSBH events, and the mass distribution of neutron stars in both NSBHs and BNSs is assumed to be uniform between 1 $M_{\odot}$ and 3 $M_{\odot}$.
 The redshift distribution of all GW events is a phenomenological approach that assumes the binary formation rate follows the star formation rate \cite{Madau:2014bja}.
 Following Ref.~\cite{LIGOScientific:2021aug}, we neglect the potential evolution of the BBH mass distribution with redshift and the selection effects of the spin distribution.
 The expected evolution of the BBH mass distribution is below the current statistical uncertainties in the redshift range of GW data \cite{Fishbach:2021mhp, vanSon:2021zpk}, and including the spin distribution does not alter the detection probability by more than a factor of two \cite{Ng:2018neg}.
-The prior settings for the population model parameters are the same as Ref.~\cite{LIGOScientific:2021aug}.

 We adopt uniform priors for the cosmological parameters as follows: $H_0 \in [20,\ 100]\ \ksm$, $\Omega_{\rm m} \in [0,\ 1]$, $w_0 \in [-3,\ 1]$, and $w_a \in [-3,\ 2]$.
 When including the SNe Ia data, the absolute magnitude $M_B$ is assigned a uniform prior range of $[-23,\ -17]$, and when including the BAO data, the sound horizon scale $r_{\rm d}$ is set uniformly within $[100,\ 170]\ {\rm Mpc}$.